Behnam-sn/Castle-Docusaurus/docs/security/jwt.md

 JWTs can be signed using a secret with the **HMAC** algorithm,
 Or a public/private key pair using **RSA** or **ECDSA**.

+Let’s explain some concepts of this definition further.

+- **Compact**

+  Because of its size,
+  It can be sent through an URL, POST parameter, or inside an HTTP header.

+  Additionally, due to its size its transmission is fast.

+- **Self-Contained**

+  The payload contains all the required information about the user,
+  To avoid querying the database more than once.

 <!-- It's about encrypted JWTs -->
 <!--
 :::note